smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 Windowing functions were added to the ANSI/ISO Standard SQL:2003 and then extended in ANSI/ISO Standard SQL:2008.
 SQL Server did not implement window functions until SQL Server 2012.

-Because of SQL Server's delay in implementation, you may see statements such as below that where used to mimic window functions.
+Because of SQL Server's delay in implementation, you may see statements such as below that were used to mimic window functions.
 This statement is often called a Flash Fill or Data Smudge.

 This SQL statment will populate the NULL markers in the Fruit column with the nearest prior value.